lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-5.md

 ```

-> AWS Workspaces: Virtual desktops in the cloud
+> [!NOTE] AWS Workspaces: Virtual desktops in the cloud

 ### 11